 If only Matteo Renzi, the Italian prime minister, had just the banks to worry about.
 Monte dei Paschi, the troubled Italian institution, now has new management, to the satisfaction of the European Central Bank.
-As far as Italian public opinion is concerned, the country’s banking crisis has been papered over for the time being.
+As far as Italian public opinion is concerned the country’s banking crisis has been papered over for the time being, much to the government’s relief, even though all the structural problems remain.
 What is really concentrating Renzi’s mind, as well as that of the country as a whole, is a political system in danger of becoming unstuck – a situation largely of the prime minister’s own making.

-Buoyed by a more than 40% share of the vote in European elections in 2014, Renzi calculated that the time was ripe to amend the constitution to improve stability and government efficiency.
+Buoyed by a more than 40% share of the vote in European elections in 2012, Renzi calculated that the time was ripe to amend the constitution to improve stability and government efficiency.
 A planned constitutional reform would radically reduce the senate’s powers, ending the need for bills to be passed in exactly the same form by both houses of parliament, while a new electoral law would guarantee the winning side an iron-clad majority.
-The new, downsized senate would no longer be directly elected but composed of a mixture of mayors and regional councillors: not quite the House of Lords, and not quite the Bundesrat, Germany's upper house representing the regional states.
+The new, downsized senate would no longer be directly elected, but composed of a mixture of mayors and regional councillors: not quite the House of Lords, and not quite the Bundesrat.

-However, the scheme has many notable weaknesses.
-The prominence given in the scheme to regional governments – among the most discredited of Italy’s institutions – was viewed as an unwelcome sop to the separatist Northern League, and a potentially dangerous one too.
+The scheme attracted immediate criticism from those, including current senators, who resented the attack on their prerogatives, and has many notable weaknesses.
+The prominence given to regional governments – among the most discredited of Italy’s institutions – appeared an unwelcome sop to the separatist Northern League, and a potentially dangerous one at that.
 And while the senate would no longer be empowered to participate in confidence votes in the government, it would retain relevant powers, particularly on European affairs.

-Renzi said he would resign and ‘abandon politics’ if the referendum on the constitutional amendment failed, an unwise move.
-The opposition seized the opportunity to turn what was already a controversial issue into a ‘yes’ or ‘no’ vote, not on the constitution but on Renzi’s continuation in power.
-The electoral law has been heavily criticised too and is being challenged in the constitutional court, which will hold a hearing on the issue on 4 October.
+Renzi said he would resign and ‘abandon politics’ if the referendum failed, an unwise move.
+The opposition seized on the opportunity to turn what was already a controversial issue into a ‘yes’ or ‘no’ vote, not on the constitution but on Renzi’s continuation in power.
+The electoral law has also been heavily criticised and is being challenged in the constitutional court, which will hold a hearing on the issue on 4 October.

-Renzi’s main argument involves the claim that rejection of the proposal put forward in the referendum would inevitably result in a new phase of instability for Italy.
-This, he maintains, would occur regardless of whether or not he resigned and is something the country cannot afford, given its economic vulnerability.
-To support his case, he has mobilised strong support from European and international partners, notably President Barack Obama.
+Renzi’s main argument involves the claim that rejection of the proposal put forward in the referendum would inevitably result in a new phase of instability.
+This, he claims, would occur regardless of whether or not he resigned and is something the country cannot afford, given its economic vulnerability.
+To support his case, he has mobilised strong support from European and international partners, notably Barack Obama.
 This could either be effective domestically or dangerously backfire, as seen in the UK’s European Union referendum.

 Getting rid of inefficient bicameralism was a good idea, poorly implemented.
 The new electoral law is a gamble turned sour.